 These rules govern procedure in the circuit courts, chancery courts, and county courts in all suits of a civil nature, whether cognizable as cases at law or in equity, subject to certain limitations enumerated in Rule 81; however, even those enumerated proceedings are still subject to these rules where no statute applicable to the proceedings provides otherwise or sets forth procedures inconsistent with these rules.
-These rules shall be construed to secure the just, speedy, and inexpensive determination of every action.
+These rules shall be construed, administered, and employed by the court and the parties to secure the just, speedy, and inexpensive determination of every action.